stackhpc/ansible-slurm-appliance/docs/upgrades.md

    necessary to use new functionality or where functionality has been upstreamed as above.
    Note that the upstream `environments/site/inventory/groups` file contains all possible groups which can be used to enable features.
-This will be updated when pulling changes from the StackHPC repo, and any new groups should be enabled/disabled as required for your site.
+This will be updated when pulling changes from the StackHPC repository, and any new groups should be enabled/disabled as required for your site.

 Make changes as necessary.